tothi/lineageos-bullhead-build/README.md

 Source code is the official
 [lineage-15.1 branch of the LineageOS repo](https://github.com/LineageOS/android/tree/lineage-15.1).

+Since release lineage-15.1-20201027-UNOFFICIAL-bullhead, the kernel is [patched for USB HID device support](https://github.com/pelya/android-keyboard-gadget), so the Nexus 5X device is working as an USB keyboard attached to the PC.

 **Use at your own risk!**

 > WARNING: Upgrading your device from the official LineageOS builds